Salary: Depends on Qualifications

 Support policies and goals of the Children's Institute; participate in staff meetings, in-service training sessions, and research and special projects.

 Take leadership responsibility for at least one short-term or subcommittee activity or special project per academic year.

 Perform related Departmental duties, as required.

-Three years' early childhood teaching experience in the appropriate age group is required.
+One year early childhood teaching experience in the appropriate age group is required.